cpoonkodi/cpoonkodi/README.md

 ### About Me ⚡:

-Creative and dependable Entry level Web Developer Graduate with a Master of Computer Application looking to leverage my skills to solve interesting problems that delight end-users.
+Creative and dependable Entry level Web Developer Graduate with a Master of Computer Applications looking to leverage my skills to solve interesting problems that delight end-users.
 Knowledgeable with the principles and techniques of website construction.
 I am seeking a position with a growing organization where I learn and make a positive impact.
-I am eager to apply academic and professional background towards launching a successful career as a Web Developer with an employer offering opportunities for professional development.
+I am eager to apply my academic and professional background towards launching a successful career as a Web Developer with an employer offering opportunities for professional development.
-I want to collabrate and contribute for some projects.
-I can also do freelansing.
+I open to do freelansing also.

 ### What do I do for Fun?
 - I love to read